Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: NMR relaxation rate

 Figure~\ref{Fig_T1vsT} presents an overview of the temperature dependence of $T_1^{-1}$ relaxation rates recorded at fixed magnetic field values covering the whole phase diagram, above and at the phase transition into the BEC phase.
 The most notable feature is the big peak in the $T_1^{-1}(T)$ dependence that directly reflects the critical spin fluctuations at the phase transition.
-The maximum of the peaks shown in this figure defines the experimental phase transition temperatures $T_N$ shown in Fig.~\ref{Fig_PhaseDiagram} for the points above 1.3~K. The analogous data (not shown here), taken in the dilution refrigerator below 15~T, define the phase boundary on its low field $(H_{c1}$) edge.
-The high field $(H_{c2}$) edge of the BEC dome was defined by the peak in the magnetic field dependence $T_1^{-1}(H)$ taken at constant temperatures (also not shown).
-Extrapolating these two $T_N(H)$ edges to the zero temperature by a theoretically expected critical dependence $T_N(H) \propto |H - H_c|^{2/3}$ we define the experimental values for the two critical fields, $\mu_0 H_{c1}$~= 13.42~T and $\mu_0 H_{c2}$~= 28.385~T, in agreement with the previous determination from the magnetization data \cite{Okada2016}.
+The maximum of the peaks shown in this figure defines the experimental phase transition temperatures $T_N$ shown in Fig.~\ref{Fig_PhaseDiagram} for the points above 1.3~K. {Figure~\ref{Fig_CriticalPeaks}(a) presents the analogous data recorded in the dilution refrigerator below 15~T, used to define the phase boundary on its low field $(H_{c1}$) edge, and Figure~\ref{Fig_CriticalPeaks}(b) shows the magnetic field dependence $T_1^{-1}(H)$ taken at constant temperatures, used to define the high field $(H_{c2}$) edge of the BEC dome.} Extrapolating these two $T_N(H)$ edges to the zero temperature by a theoretically expected critical dependence $T_N(H) \propto |H - H_c|^{2/3}$ we define the experimental values for the two critical fields, $\mu_0 H_{c1}$~= 13.42~T and $\mu_0 H_{c2}$~= 28.385~T, in agreement with the previous determination from the magnetization data \cite{Okada2016}.

-As regards to the shape of the $T_1^{-1}(T)$ peaks, we note that their relative size (base to maximum) reaches up to one order of magnitude, which is much larger than what is expected and observed in the quasi-1D systems \cite{Horvatic2020}.
+With regard to the shape of the $T_1^{-1}(T)$ peaks, we note that their relative size (base to maximum) reaches up to one order of magnitude, which is much larger than what is expected and observed in the quasi-1D systems \cite{Horvatic2020}.
 The peak extends typically well beyond 2$T_N$, which is definitely much further than in the 3D systems, where the critical fluctuations are localized within $\approx \pm$20\% of $T_N$.
 This is also clearly less than the extension of the purely 1D, power-law dependence observed in quasi-1D systems \cite{Horvatic2020}.
-Altogether, the very shape of the $T_1^{-1}(T)$ peak, as compared to what is observed in quasi-1D and in 3D systems provides a clear signature, from the spin-dynamics, of the 2D character of the system.
+Altogether, the very shape of the $T_1^{-1}(T)$ peak, as compared to what is observed in quasi-1D and in 3D systems provides a clear signature, from the spin dynamics, of the 2D character of the system.